The Acceptance Process of the Doctoral Theses and publishing at the Faculty of Social Sciences

 The dean appoints one or two opponents to the thesis defence.
 The opponents should, if possible, have the scientific credentials required of a docent.
 The thesis supervisor may not act as an opponent.
 As a rule, the opponent should come from outside the University of Turku.
 The candidate is given the opportunity to give a statement before the opponent is appointed.

-After consulting with the evaluation committee, the opponent must give the faculty a well-founded statement in writing within six weeks of the defence session.
+After consulting with the evaluation committee, the opponent must give the faculty a well-founded statement in writing within a month of the defence session.
 The statement must either support or oppose approving the thesis and suggest a grade for a work to be approved.
 The statement must indicate how the evaluation committee has been consulted.
 Due to academic tradition of the Faculty a doctoral candidate doesn’t discuss with the opponent about the grade, before the Faculty has accepted the dissertation and its grade.

 The candidate is offered the chance to respond to the opponent’s statement.
 The response must be given to the faculty before the faculty board meeting where the evaluation of the thesis in question is discussed.